github-actions

 Lock File (.lock.yml)

 The gh aw CLI compiles your Markdown into a standard GitHub Actions workflow that runs the agent in a containerized environment.
-SHA-pinned dependencies for supply chain security.
+The generated lock file pins the container image by SHA256.

 The Execution Flow